4d/docs/docs/FormEditor/formEditor.md

 ![](assets/en/FormEditor/objectBar.png)

-When a button is selected, you can scroll through its variants using the **Shift+Selection** key shortcut.
-Help tips display the currently selected variant and the associated selection key of the object.

 You can click twice on the button so that it remains selected even after you have traced an object in the form (continual selection).
 This function makes creating several successive objects of the same type easier.
 To cancel a continual selection, click on another object or tool.

 ### Using the Property List